rubocop/rspec-style-guide/README.md

 ## Naming

 * <a name="context-descriptions"></a>
-  `context` block descriptions should always start with 'when', 'with' or 'without', and be in the form of a sentence (or form a part of a sentence) with proper grammar.
+  `context` block descriptions should always start with 'when', 'with', or 'without' and be in the form of a sentence with proper grammar when composed with `it` block descriptions.
 <sup>[[link](#context-descriptions)]</sup>

   ```ruby